Sierra de los Cuchumatanes: Economy

+Demography

 Many young people leave the Sierra to find work elsewhere.
-Some of them come to the United States.
-Many send remittances home to their families, who use the money to build pickup trucks and new houses and install irrigation and electricity.
+Some of them go to the United States.
+Many send remittances home to their families, who use the money to buy pickup trucks, build new houses and install irrigation and electricity.
 The trucks have allowed locals to seek better markets for their potatoes and wool.

-Houses and buildings

 Some people still live in Mayan-style houses with thatched roofs.
 But with young people sending money home, their families have built cinder block houses.
 These houses have roofs made of corrugated metal, and most of them have two stories.
 There are fewer rats in cinder block houses than in houses with grass roofs.
 The traditional Mayan sweat bath is called a chuj.
 It is made of rock or adobe with a live sod roof.
 With young people sending money home, their families have built new chuj out of cinder blocks.